There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Room and board

 At Levangsheia there are several accommodation options and dining is no problem either, be sure to enjoy a delicious meal at Kragerø Resort or Portør Pensjonat, or maybe shop for a delicious dinner at Joker Westgaard.
-Portør hytteutleie and Portør Pensjonat offers accommodation at Portør, while Kragerø Resort and Kragerøfjorden Camping offer accommodation at Stabbestad.
+Portør hytteutleie and Portør Pensjonat offers accommodation at Portør, while Kragerø Resort and Kragerøfjorden Camping (Season Mai 1 - August 31) offer accommodation at Stabbestad.
 Read more under the respective places to find out more about what they have to offer.

 The road here and onwards

 Levangsheia is easily accessible by car as well as boat.
 National cycle route number 1 takes you here on two wheels, while the coastal path takes you here by foot.
 If you are coming by car, take either the road through Risør municipality and Aust-Agder to Levang, or the exit to Stabbestad from Tangen in Sannidal.

 The ferry, express boat and taxi boats give you a ride on the Kragerø - Stabbestad stretch and takes you out to the Levangsheia peninsula in a matter of minutes.
 The taxi-boats can usually take you wherever you want as long as there is a docking possibility there.

 Levang is a good starting point for a beautiful day trip to Risør.
 From Levang you can drive further on and over to Øisang where the old treeferry MF Øisang traffics the archipelago between Øisang and Risør.
 (In the summer, tourists are catered for and it runs hourly routes throughout the day.
 The ferry can take 60 passengers and three cars on each trip.)
 MF Øisang is part of Cycle Route 1 which is a national cycle route for holiday cycling.